Eggs For Breakfast

 - Break the eggs into the saucepan

-- Stir gently with a wooden spoon to break th yolks and gently mix in with the whites
+- Stir gently over a medium heat with a wooden spoon to break the yolks and gently mix in with the whites

 - As the egg warms, add the butter and a splash of milk